-Thus, even though the double auction is not incentive-compatible, its equilibrium outcome is incentive-efficient: Equilibrium bidding strategies shade to mimic the effect of truthful reporting in the incentive-compatible form of MS's incentive-efficient mechanism.
+Thus, even though the double auction is not incentive-compatible, its equilibrium outcome is incentive-efficient: Equilibrium bidding strategies shade to mimic the effects of truthful reporting in the incentive-compatible form of MS's incentive-efficient mechanism.

 (Satterthwaite and Williams 1989 JET showed, however, that for generic densities CS's double auction is not incentive-efficient.
-Thus MS's result for this example can be viewed as coincidental.)
+In that sense, MS's result for this example is coincidental.)